number-icn Toll Free (USA & Canada) +1 866 978 2997

 Understanding its symptoms and remedies is crucial for travelers venturing to high-altitude destinations like Machu Picchu.

-2. Nausea and Vomiting: Feeling queasy or experiencing vomiting can also occur, particularly as the body struggles with the decreased oxygen levels.
+Feeling queasy or experiencing vomiting due to the body struggling with lower oxygen levels.

-4. Dizziness and Lightheadedness: Feeling dizzy or lightheaded, especially when standing up quickly, can signal the onset of altitude sickness.
+Feeling dizzy or lightheaded, especially when standing up quickly, can indicate altitude sickness.

-5. Shortness of Breath: Difficulty breathing or shortness of breath, particularly with exertion, is another common symptom as the body adapts to lower oxygen levels.
+Difficulty breathing, particularly with exertion, as the body adjusts to reduced oxygen levels.

 It’s essential to differentiate between mild AMS symptoms and more severe conditions like high-altitude cerebral edema (HACE) and high-altitude pulmonary edema (HAPE).
 Symptoms of HACE include confusion, difficulty walking, and altered mental status, while HAPE is characterized by severe shortness of breath and coughing up frothy sputum.
 Seek immediate medical attention if experiencing these severe symptoms.

-2. Hydration: Staying hydrated is crucial at high altitudes to prevent dehydration, which can exacerbate altitude sickness symptoms.
-Drink plenty of water throughout the day, and avoid alcohol and caffeinated beverages, which can contribute to dehydration.
+Staying hydrated is crucial at high altitudes to prevent dehydration, which can worsen altitude sickness symptoms.
+Drink plenty of water throughout the day and avoid alcohol and caffeinated beverages, as they contribute to dehydration.

-3. Gradual Ascent: Ascend to higher altitudes gradually, allowing your body time to acclimatize to the thinner air.
-Avoid rapid ascents, particularly if prone to altitude sickness.
+Ascend to higher altitudes gradually, allowing your body time to acclimatize to the thinner air.
+Avoid rapid ascents, especially if you are prone to altitude sickness.

 By understanding the symptoms of altitude sickness and employing natural remedies like coca tea and proper hydration, travelers can mitigate the effects of AMS and enjoy their high-altitude adventures safely.
 However, always prioritize your health and seek medical attention if experiencing severe symptoms or worsening conditions.